xen-42/outer-wilds-localization-utility/README.md

         }
     }
     ```
-4. In your mod code (`DothrakiTranslation.cs`), access the utility mod like so:
+4. In your base `ModBehaviour` class (`DothrakiTranslation.cs` in our case), access the utility mod like so:
     ```cs
     namespace DothrakiTranslation
     {